haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 13 (+1)
 CHA
 6 (−2)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 264

 Senses darkvision 60 ft., tremorsense 60 ft., passive Perception 11 Languages — Challenge 2 (450 XP)